-\bRm{GeneralJ_rmk} Except for the proof of Proposition~\ref{VertexOrder_prp}, every other statement in the proof of Theorem~\ref{Compactness_th} is stated and proved for arbitrary $(J,\om)\!\in\!\cJ(X,D)$.
-We expect the local statement of Proposition~\ref{VertexOrder_prp}, and thus Theorem~\ref{Compactness_th}, to be true for arbitrary $(J,\om)\!\in\!\cJ(X,D)$.
-We hope to prove the stronger result in the near furture.
-If $D$ is smooth, a significantly simpler version of Proposition~\ref{VertexOrder_prp} is sufficient for proving Theorem~\ref{LGSmoothV_Th}, and thus Theorem~\ref{Compactness_th}; see Remark~\ref{onSTNS1_rmk}.
-This simpler version can easily be proved for arbitrary $(J,\om)\!\in\!\cJ(X,D)$.
+\bRm{GeneralJ_rmk} Except for the proof of Proposition~\ref{VertexOrder_prp}, every other statement in the proof of Theorem~\ref{Compactness_th} is stated and proved for arbitrary $(\om,J)\!\in\!\cJ(X,D)$.
+We expect the local statement of Proposition~\ref{VertexOrder_prp}, and thus Theorem~\ref{Compactness_th}, to be true for a larger class of almost K\"ahler structures weakly homotopy equivalent to $\tn{Symp}(X,D)$ that includes both \tn{AK}(X,D) and the space of K\"ahler structures.
+If $D$ is smooth, a significantly simpler version of Proposition~\ref{VertexOrder_prp} is sufficient for proving Proposition~\ref{LGSmoothV_prp}, and thus Theorem~\ref{Compactness_th} for arbitrary $(\om,J)\!\in\!\cJ(X,D)$; see Remark~\ref{onSTNS1_rmk}.
 Nevertheless, by the argument around (\ref{AKtoSymp_e}), the sub-class $\tn{AK}(X,D)$ is ideal for defining GW-type invariants and the holomorphic case is sufficient for most of interesting examples/calculations. \eRm